-If you’ve ever tried to learn to read Chinese, you know how frustrating it can be!
-Is it even possible to learn to read and write Chinese without wanting to pull your hair out?
+If you’ve ever tried to learn to read Chinese characters, you know how frustrating it can be!
+Is it even possible without wanting to pull your hair out?
+Thankfully, with the help of what’s known as “graded readers”, it can actually be fun.
+As I introduce to you not only physical books, but also a review of Chairman’s Bao, you’ll see how.

 This is exactly how children learn to read and thankfully there are ways that we adults can follow their footsteps.
-I’m going to walk through some graded reader options, including a review of The Chairman’s Bao as a good option.
-Hopefully you find it useful!
+I’m going to walk through some graded reader options, including a review of The Chairman’s Bao as a good option (plus give you a 20% discount code if you decide to use them!)

 The Chairman’s Bao Review | Chinese Graded Reader